Abu Mena

 The approach to Abu Mena crosses desert landscape southwest of Alexandria.
 The Mediterranean's influence fades; the air dries; the terrain flattens into the edge of the Western Desert that stretches toward Libya.
 This isolation was intentional—the desert fathers of Egyptian Christianity sought distance from the Roman cities where persecution could find them.

 The ruins appear gradually.
 What was once a bustling holy city is now a field of archaeological remains: foundations, walls, column fragments.
 The scale becomes apparent as you walk.
 The Great Basilica's footprint reveals a structure that could accommodate hundreds at worship.
 The baptistry nearby preserves the pool where converts were immersed.
-The baths, fed by those therapeutic springs that pilgrims believed carried healing power, spread along the basilica's flanks.
+The baths spread along the basilica's flanks.

 Walk the ancient streets.
 Pilgrims from across the Mediterranean walked here—Romans, Greeks, Egyptians, visitors from what would become France and Germany and England.
-They came seeking healing from a soldier who had died rather than renounce his faith.
-They bathed in the springs, prayed at the tomb, purchased the distinctive Menas flasks to carry sacred water home.
+They came seeking the healing the martyr's tomb promised, bathed in the springs, prayed at the tomb, and carried sacred water home in the distinctive Menas flasks.

 The xenodocheion's foundations reveal how pilgrims were housed—separate wings for men and for women with children, accommodations for rich and poor.
 Wine presses and workshops show how the community sustained itself.
 This was not merely a shrine but a functioning city organized entirely around the cult of a healing saint.